HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Use simple morphological operations to clean up a segmentation.
+- Use simple morphological operations (like erosion and dilation) to clean up a segmentation.

 - Use connected components labelling on a thresholded image.